slognon01/End-to-End-Car-Price-Prediction-Model/README.md

 End to end project from creating, training, testing, evaluating and deploying a random regression model
 Include:
-- Notebook of python code
+- Jupyter Notebook of python code
 - Application build with spider
-- web interface
+- Deployment with a Web interface